DoctorWkt/4bsd-uucp/README.md

 attach dz -a -m line=1,5001;notelnet attach dz -a -m 5000
 ```
+# Dealing with Long Bangpaths

+As it stands, the image has a vanilla mail over uucp configuration.
+This
+means that, if you want to send e-mail to someone six uucp hops away, you
+have to send e-mail to `site1!site2!site3!site4!site5!site6!user`.

+The *smail* and *pathalias* extensions help you overcome this problem, but
+you need to do a bit of configuration.
+Most importantly, you need to
+import the [uucp.map] file into your system.
+Read through the
+[Smail and Pathalias][Docs/Smail_configuration.md] for more details.

 # Notes and Gotchas

 If you telnet into one of your sites, you will see garbage instead of
 a nice `login:` prompt.
 This is because I had to set the DZ simulated
 lines in 8-bit mode, as this is needed by uucp.
 However, type in `root`